Moderna to seek U.S. and EU authorization for its vaccine on Monday

 Moderna said it was on track to have about 20 million doses of its vaccine ready to ship in the United States by the end of 2020, enough to inoculate 10 million people.

+Switzerland’s Lonza, which has a contract with Moderna to supply ingredients for the vaccine, rose 4.4%.

-Both of the vaccines use a new technology called synthetic messenger RNA (mRNA) whereas others, such as Britain’s AstraZeneca, are using more traditional methods to develop their vaccines.
+The vaccines developed by both Moderna and Pfizer/BioNTech use a new technology called synthetic messenger RNA (mRNA) whereas others, such as Britain’s AstraZeneca, are using more traditional methods.

 AstraZeneca has announced an average efficacy rate of 70% for its shot and as much as 90% for a subgroup of trial participants who got a half dose, followed by a full dose.
 But some scientists have expressed doubts about the robustness of the 90% efficacy figure for the smaller group.